Sonny & Cher dolls: Fashions

 Cher doll outfits were designed either from Mackie originals or by Mackie himself.
 They recreated some of Cher's iconic outfits from her TV variety shows including "Laverne", "Indian Squaw"(from Half Breed), and "Foxy Lady."
-Most of the clothes were sold individually (or as extras with the dressing room and stage playsets) along with shoes and pink hangers.
+Most of the clothes were sold individually along with shoes.
 Each Cher doll or outfit was supplied with a small fold-out brochure which cataloged the various outfits available.
 Early editions featured cards with the Mackie sketches which fit into the "closet" mechanism in the dressing room playset.
 The clothes were sized to fit other Mego Celebrity dolls such as Farrah Fawcett, Lynda Carter as Wonder Woman, and Diana Ross.

 Following Mego's discontinuation of the celebrity line, the overage of clothes were sold to smaller companies for re-packaging.
 Many Cher outfits were re-packaged and sold at Toys R Us under the "Jordache" logo fashion doll line.

 Other Toys

 In addition to the dolls, Mego produced other toys affiliated with the Sonny & Cher product line.
 Many of those toys were available in the 1977 catalog.
 Cher's Dressing Room is a closet, backstage dressing room, and carrying case for outfits.
 The Cher Travel Trunk was a holding spot for the doll's many outfits.
 Mego also released Cher's Infilatable Tent Set and Sonny & Cher's Roadster in 1977.
 The red Roadster is convertible, and the box shows a picture of Sonny and Cher driving it.
-Cher Theatre in the Round is a revolving stage with four scenes: the main stage, Sonny's Pizzeria, and Cher's dressing room.
+Sonny & Cher Theatre in the Round (Later sold as Cher's Theatre in the Round) is a revolving stage with four scenes: the main stage, Sonny's Pizzeria, and Cher's dressing room.
 It also came with a piano, microphone stand, and dressing table.
 The Cher's Makeup Center was released in competition with The Barbie Makeup Center and came with curlers and face paint.
 The last items of the catalog were Cher's Sing Along Phono (a portable record player) and Cher's Fashion Jewelry.